purcell3a/purcell3a/README.md

 ## 👩‍💻 About Me

 - 🧱 Backend engineer with experience across fintech, crypto, and infrastructure automation
-- 🔄 Founder of **Moral Authority** — a federated, AI-driven protocol for verifying ethical product data
+- 🔄 Founder of **MOMM** — a federated, AI-driven protocol for verifying ethical product data
 - 🧠 Passionate about clean architecture, privacy-respecting systems, and collective tech
 - 🚀 Actively exploring Web3 agents, zero-knowledge verification, and federated graph ecosystems
 - 📦 Strong believer in developer ergonomics, composable tools, and open standards